London Interbank Offered Rate Information

 You or your company may have entered into a loan, and in some cases an interest rate swap, with First Business Bank in which your interest or floating rate payments are based on LIBOR.

-In 2017, the UK Financial Conduct Authority or “FCA” (the regulator with authority over LIBOR), announced that after 2021, it will no longer require banks to submit the pricing information on which LIBOR is based.
-Therefore, U.S. and all worldwide financial markets will no longer be able to rely on LIBOR as a benchmark after 2021, and as a result, First Business Bank and its clients will need to replace all references to LIBOR in existing contracts that go past that date, and on a going-forward basis.
+In 2017, the UK Financial Conduct Authority or “FCA” (the regulator with authority over LIBOR), announced that after 2021, it will no longer allow new LIBOR-based financial instruments.
+However, LIBOR-based instruments executed prior to December 31, 2021 will continue until LIBOR ceases June 30, 2023.
+Therefore, U.S. and all worldwide financial markets will no longer be able to rely on LIBOR as a benchmark after June 30, 2023, and as a result, First Business Bank and its clients will need to replace all references to LIBOR in existing contracts that go past that date, and on a going-forward basis.

 What Will Replace LIBOR?